-All staff will read and understand part 1 and Annex A of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.
+All staff who work directly with children will read and understand part 1 and Annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.
+Staff who don't work directly with children (E.g. Cleaning staff) will read annex A of KCSIE.

-All staff will be aware of: